theupdateframework/specification/tuf-spec.md

 # Document formats # {#document-formats}

-All of the formats described below include the ability to add more key-value fields to dictionary objects for backwards-compatible format changes.
-Implementers who encounter undefined key-value pairs in the format must include the data when calculating hashes or verifying signatures and must preserve the data when re-serializing.
+All of the formats described below include the ability to add more attribute-value fields to objects for backwards-compatible format changes.
+Implementers who encounter undefined attribute-value pairs in the format must include the data when calculating hashes or verifying signatures and must preserve the data when re-serializing.
 If a backwards incompatible format change is needed, a new filename can be used.